mimisasouvanh/apidocs/beta/api/resource_get.md

 # Get resource

-Retrieve the properties and relationships of a file or image [resource](../resources/resource.md) object.
+Retrieve the binary data of a file or image [resource](../resources/resource.md) object.
 ### Prerequisites
 One of the following **scopes** is required to execute this API:
 Notes.Read, Notes.ReadWrite.CreatedByApp, Notes.ReadWrite, Notes.Read.All, or Notes.ReadWrite.All